 The Belgian transposition follows the directive’s member state option to allow both the commissaire and another réviseur d’entreprises to provide sustainability assurance.
 During the initial period (until at least 20 December 2027), only réviseurs d’entreprises can perform the statutory assurance engagement.

 After the three-year exclusive period, independent assurance service providers may apply for accreditation under a framework to be established by Royal Decree.
-The IBR/IRE’s position is that these providers must meet identical requirements to réviseurs d’entreprises.
-That means equivalent stage exams and CPD, equivalent independence and ethical rules, equivalent firm organisation standards.
-It also means public supervision by the Collège de supervision on the same terms.
+The IBR/IRE’s position is that these providers must meet identical requirements to réviseurs d’entreprises: equivalent stage exams and CPD, equivalent independence and ethical rules, equivalent firm organisation standards, and equivalent public supervision by the Collège de supervision.

 The appointment process follows the same governance path as a statutory audit.
 The entity’s general meeting of shareholders appoints the réviseur d’entreprises for the sustainability assurance engagement.
 If the commissaire is also appointed for sustainability assurance, they can choose between an integrated report and a separate report.

 Professional secrecy rules apply.
-The law extends professional secrecy to all facts encountered during the sustainability assurance engagement.
-The law also permits information sharing between the commissaire and the réviseur d’entreprises when they are performing different missions (financial audit and sustainability assurance) for the same entity.
-This carve-out is necessary because, without it, the strict secrecy provisions would prevent the two professionals from coordinating on inconsistencies between the financial statements and the sustainability report.
+Article L.822-2 of the Code de commerce (as amended by the CSRD law) extends professional secrecy to all facts encountered during the sustainability assurance engagement.
+The law also permits information sharing between the commissaire and the réviseur d’entreprises when they are performing different missions (the FS audit and the sustainability assurance engagement) for the same entity.
+This carve-out is necessary because, without it, the strict secrecy provisions would prevent the two professionals from coordinating on inconsistencies between the FS and the sustainability report.

 The IBR/IRE professional standard and what it requires

 The IBR/IRE submitted its draft professional standard for sustainability assurance engagements to the Conseil supérieur des Professions économiques (CSPE) and the Minister of the Economy on 5 July 2024.
 The approval process has been lengthy.
 The CSPE held its first hearing on 21 August 2024.
+Reformulations requested by the CSPE depended on the Belgian CSRD transposition law being adopted, which hadn’t happened yet.
 After the law was published on 20 December 2024, the IBR/IRE Council adopted the modified draft standard on 14 January 2025.
 A second CSPE hearing was held on 17 March 2025.

 The draft standard requires the application of ISAE 3000 (Revised) as the primary engagement standard.
-It also references ISAE 3400 for forward-looking sustainability information (targets, transition plans, projected impacts).
+It also references ISAE 3400 for forward-looking sustainability information (targets and transition plans).
 The standard adds Belgian-specific provisions in four areas: engagement letters, assurance reports, the impact on the commissaire’s statutory audit report, and the réviseur d’entreprises’ role vis-à-vis the works council (conseil d’entreprise).

 For practitioners already experienced with ISAE 3000, the Belgian framework adds procedural layers but does not fundamentally change the engagement methodology.
-The core tasks remain: understanding the entity’s double materiality assessment and evaluating the process for preparing sustainability information.
-From that foundation, the practitioner performs analytical procedures and inquiries before expressing a limited assurance conclusion in negative form.
+The core tasks remain: understanding the entity’s double materiality assessment, evaluating the process for preparing sustainability information, performing analytical procedures and inquiries, and expressing a limited assurance conclusion in negative form.

 What is new is the scale.
-A sustainability assurance engagement for a large Belgian industrial group touches environmental data (emissions calculations, energy consumption, waste metrics, water usage), social data (workforce demographics, health and safety indicators, training hours, collective bargaining coverage), and governance data (board composition, anti-corruption policies, supplier due diligence).
-The réviseur d’entreprises needs subject-matter expertise that goes well beyond the traditional financial audit skill set.
+A sustainability assurance engagement for a large Belgian industrial group touches environmental data (emissions calculations and energy consumption) alongside social data (workforce demographics and health and safety indicators).
+Governance data (board composition and anti-corruption policies) adds further scope.
+The réviseur d’entreprises needs subject-matter expertise that goes well beyond the traditional FS audit skill set.
+This is not ticking and bashing.
+You cannot apply the same mechanical procedures you would use on a bank reconciliation to a Scope 2 emissions calculation.

 Worked example: assessing a Belgian Wave 2 client